Taha Basry

 Taha Basry (طه بصري; 2 October 1946 - 2 April 2014) was an Egyptian professional football player and manager.

 Early life

-Taha Basry Bekheit Mokhtar was born on October 2, 1946 in the village of El-Gabal El-Asfar, Qalyubiyya.
-He comes from a financially middle class family, but intellectually and morally wealthy, with Upper Egyptian roots from southern Aswan.
+Taha Basry Bekheit Mokhtar was born on October 2, 1946 in the village of El-Gabal El-Asfar, Qalyubiyya, near the capital Cairo.
+He comes from a middle class family, with Upper Egyptian roots from southern Aswan.
 In the fields of El-Gabal El-Asfar, Taha Basry emerged as one of the football talents.

 Playing career

 Club career

 Taha Basry joined the youth teams of Zamalek in the late 1950s.
 He played all of his youth career in Zamalek.
 He showed brilliance in the youth leagues and he was transferred for Zamalek’s first team in the 1965-66 season.